The following is a contribution from Brian Z and contains conjecture and speculation.

 Hang onto your hats because this will be a whirlwind of fact, conjecture, and possibilities.

 Z Nation lovers are currently in as much Limbo as the name of a recent episode that aired.
 So is the series.
 ZWhackers are waiting on edge and waiting on pins and needles to see if the show will be renewed by The SyFy Channel for the 6th season.

 For a Season 6 then, what are the options for Z Nation?

 Fans of Z Nation know that the Nielsen ratings have been declining over the past five seasons.
-On a positive note, the show appeals to a large audience outside the typical 19-49 age range.
+On a positive note, the show appeals to a large audience outside of the typical 19-49 age range.
 Additionally, Z Nation has a supercharged and extremely loyal fanbase on social media, and that is a solid check in the plus column.